-Many recognize that attrition in direct selling (or churn) is the Achilles heel of the direct selling industry.
+Attrition in direct selling is SO high.
+In fact, many recognize that attrition (or churn) is the Achilles heel of the direct selling industry.
 The relentless current every company fights and so many companies finally succumb to.
 Despite this few stop to consider the reasons why it happens.

 Have you ever thought about why the churn rate or the rate of attrition in direct selling is as high as it is?
 We have one of the highest churn rates compared to other industries.
 Why do other industries that often sell the same products and services have lower rates of churn than we do?

 They’re dealing mostly with customers; so are we.
 80 percent of the people that buy from us are actually just customers —never really going to sell anything to anyone.
 So if all this being true, then why is churn really such a problem?